iamsaneiamsane/moire-exciton-solver/README.md

 concern themselves with mapping physics over building viable devices.
 The simulation landscape is more vibrant, with a recent shift away from Hubbard models, which is the standard model used for many body physics.
-The model outlined in this paper generalizes to a Hubbard model at small twist angles.
+The model outlined in this repo generalizes to a Hubbard model at small twist angles.
 It was seen that standard Bosonic Bose-Hubbard models predicted a greater number of interparticle interactions, while real moiré excitons were never seen to have over four interactions in TMD’s.